prosodylab/Prosodylab-Aligner/README.md

     ...and then follow along with the instructions that will be displayed in the Terminal window.

-In the Terminal prompt type:
+To install SoX useing Homebrew, in the Terminal prompt type:

         $ brew install sox

 This may take a few minutes.

 #### Checking installation